Lázně Kynžvart: Administrative division

+Etymology

+The German name Königswart means 'royal guard'.
+The Czech name Lázně Kynžvart (lit. 'spa Kynžvart') was derived from the German name.

 Geography

 Lázně Kynžvart is located about 19 km southeast of Cheb and 29 km southwest of Karlovy Vary.
 There are several minor watercourses and several fishponds in the municipal territory.
 The largest fishponds are Pastevní rybník and Dvouhrázový rybník.

-The southwestern part of the municipal territory lies in the Upper Palatine Forest Foothills and the northeastern part lies in the Slavkov Forest.
+The southwestern part of the municipal territory lies in the Podčeskoleská Hills and the northeastern part lies in the Slavkov Forest.
 The highest point is at 928 m above sea level.
-Almost the entire territory of Lázně Kynžvart belongs to the Slavkov Forest Protected Landscape Area.
+Almost the entire territory of Lázně Kynžvart belongs to the Slavkovský les Protected Landscape Area.

 History

 The first written mention of Lázně Kynžvart is from 972 as Castelum settlement, when it was donated by Otto I, Holy Roman Emperor to bishop Wolfgang of Regensburg.
 Building of the castle finished in 1287.
 The castle soon lost its significance, was occupied by a bunch of thieves and in 1348 was burned to the ground by order of the King Charles IV.
 In 1398 the castle was built once again.

 In 1370, after various forms of the town's name were used, the name Königswart was established.
 The Czech name has been used since 1918.

 The Jewish Königswarter family originate in the town.

 By World War II, majority of the population were Germans.
-After they were expelled, the area was resettled by Czechs.
+After the German-speaking inhabitants were expelled, the area was resettled by Czechs.